jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 of stolen creds is the most common, but after that, a legion of varieties are present, with Ransomware,

 Misconfiguration, Backdoor or C2, and
 Export Data appearing in more than 4% of breaches.
 In fact, Information is tied for 2nd place in industries by number of varieties above 4% at 17 different
 Action varieties.

 Figure 90 illustrates the top incidents, dominated by DDoS attacks and
 System Intrusions (which are driven by
 Ransomware).
-Please be sure not to forget about DDoSwhile it is relatively easy to mitigate, it has certainly not gone away.
+Please be sure not to forget about DDoS–while it is relatively easy to mitigate, it has certainly not gone away.

-Finally, Figure 91 provides a look into something else thats easy to forget: botnets.
+Finally, Figure 91 provides a look into something else that’s easy to forget: botnets.
 The information industry takes the top spot in botnets for the second year running.
 Botnet breaches are